spinecone/build-a-bot-workshop/set_up_github.md

 *
 If you don't have a GitHub account, you'll need to create one first at https://github.com/join (the free version will be fine)

+##What did we just do?
+GitHub is a service that allows us to share projects with others.
+It uses Git, a program for keeping track of changes to a project.
+There's nothing about Git or GitHub that's specific to programming.
+You could use it to keep track of changes to a novel or any other project you might want to share with other people, as long as it can be represented as a group of files.